Kiran Bedi: Lieutenant Governor of Puducherry

 Bedi took oath as the Lieutenant Governor of Puducherry on 29 May 2016, stating that she was aiming to make Puducherry prosperous through "trust, empowerment and accountability."

 One of the first practices she initiated as the Lieutenant Governor was to open the gates of Raj Nivas - the official residence of the Governor - to the public, thereby making it the "People’s Nivas".
-She started an 'open house' process where the public could visit Raj Nivas from Monday to Wednesday at 5 PM to meet the Lieutenant Governor in person and have their grievances addressed.
+She started an 'open house' process where the public could visit Raj Nivas from Monday to Wednesday at 17:00 to meet the Lieutenant Governor in person and have their grievances addressed.
 She undertook morning rounds on bicycle to inspect public amenities and interact with people.

-Raj Nivas dedicated "visitor hours" every day from 12 PM to 1:30 PM, during which the general public was allowed to enter and see the French heritage building and to meet the Lieutenant Governor, and take a picture with her.
+Raj Nivas dedicated "visitor hours" every day from 12:00 to 13:30, during which the general public was allowed to enter and see the French heritage building and to meet the Lieutenant Governor, and take a picture with her.

 In 2017, Bedi received public complaints about corrupt practices in postgraduate medical college admissions process organized by the Centralized Admission Committee (CENTAC), a government body.
 She visited the CENTAC office, and directed the officials to revoke their decision of surrendering government-quota seats to the managements of private colleges.
 She also ordered them to ensure fairness and transparency in the process.
 Some private colleges had denied admissions to government-quota students stating that the fees prescribed by CENTAC was too low.
 Bedi directed the management of these colleges to admit the students, and asked them to take up the issue of low fees with the government.

 Another project by Bedi has been ‘Mission Water Rich Puducherry’.
 When she heard that the PWD did not have enough funds to de-silt water channels and the drains, she brought in community support in the form of CSR, connected donors with JCB machine contractors, and had the channels de-silted in short notice.
 Today, this model is being emulated across the country.
 In 2019, as she celebrated her 70th birthday, she began 'Mission Green Puducherry' by planting saplings along the Kanagan lake in Puducherry.
 Since then, many students and volunteers have taken this forward by organizing tree planting drives.

 At the 50th Governors Conference in Delhi, Bedi outlined several best practices that she introduced in Puducherry to ensure financial prudence, bring in community support, and grievance redressal through open house.

-She resigned as the lieutenant governor of Puducherry on 16 February 2021.
+She removed as the lieutenant governor of Puducherry on 16 February 2021.
 The Governor of Telangana, Tamilisai Soundararajan was given additional charge of the Union territory.